 - Regolith X-ray Imaging Spectrometer (RExIS) — Studying X-ray emissions of Bennu will help provide an elemental abundance map of its surface.
 Unlike other imaging instruments, RExIS will examine the composition of the asteroid at the level of individual atomic elements.

 OSIRIS-REx made a flyby of Earth on Sept.
 22, 2017, to pick up speed for its journey to Bennu.
 At its closest approach over Antarctica, the spacecraft was roughly 10,711 miles (17,237 kilometers) from the surface.
 The flyby increased OSIRIS-REx's speed by 8,451 mph (13,061 km/h) and was executed flawlessly.
-The spacecraft is expected to arrive at Bennu in late 2018.
+The spacecraft is expected to arrive at Bennu in December 2018.

 Once the asteroid has been studied in significant detail, scientists will identify a region to sample.
 That's where the Touch-And-Go Sample Acquisition Mechanism (TAGSAM) will come into play.
 As OSIRIS-REx draws closer to the asteroid, TAGSAM will blast a sample of pure nitrogen gas at the surface.
 Regolith (dust and broken rock) blasted from the surface will be pushed into the chamber of the sampler.
 OSIRIS-REx should touch down on the asteroid in July 2020.